How to automate Confluence page creation: A step-by-step guide

 -

-A trigger is just the event that kicks everything off.
-For this scenario, Space created is the perfect trigger.
-It will fire the rule every single time someone makes a new space.
+Choose your trigger A trigger is the event that kicks everything off.
+For this scenario, Space created is a perfect trigger.
+It will fire the rule every time someone makes a new space.

 -